 Nederlandse versie

-What changes?
+What changed?

 Do you or your employee only have B driving licence (regular driving licence)?
-If you have had your regular driving licence for at least 2 years, you will be allowed to drive heavier vehicles.
+If you have had your regular driving licence for at least 2 years, you are allowed to drive heavier vehicles.
 This only applies to sustainable vehicles powered alternatively.
 In general this will be an electric vehicle.
 The vehicle’s maximum permitted mass can be no more than 4,250 kilograms and it is not allowed to use the vehicle in combination with a trailer.

 This change in law allows more people to drive an electric vehicle, which contributes to sustainability.